lluisemper/database-docker/README.md

 `\dt` show database
 `select * from link;` to see mockdata

-### Commands after checking that it works
+### if it complains...

-* `sudo docker stop viruscontainer` stops container in case that you want to stop working or fucked up the database
+`sudo docker stop viruscontainer`
-* `sudo docker start viruscontainer` what you will do to start your container with the last data inserted
+`sudo docker rm viruscontainer`
-* `sudo docker run -d --name viruscontainer -p 5555:5432 virusimage` if you want to drop the data and have fresh mock data
+ATTENTION, if you want to remove all the shit of docker that is not use included volums - `sudo docker system prune -a` If you only want to delete your shit - `sudo docker system prune`